thirumurthis/Learnings/K8s/kustomize/kustomize_custom_pulgin_krm_function.md

 >      panic(error)
 >    }
 > ```

-> ** Additional :-**
 >

+> ** Additional note :-**
+>
-> Copy the Docker file from the `source` folder and move to `project` folder.
+> - Copy the Docker file from the `source` folder and move to `project` folder.
-> The `go mod init` creates the `go.mod` and `go.sum` under the `project` directory, and these files needs to be copied to image.
+> - The `go mod init` creates the `go.mod` and `go.sum` under the `project` directory, and these files needs to be copied to image.
-> The `go.mod` files defines the module info, which will be used in the container to build image
+> - The `go.mod` files defines the module info, which will be used in the container to build image
-> The copy command needs to be updated in the Dockerfile to copy only the source/kustomizePlugin.go
+> - The copy command needs to be updated in the Dockerfile to copy only the source/kustomizePlugin.go
 >

 ```go